Angela Beard

-Angela Rachael Lopez Beard (born 16 August 1997) is a professional footballer who plays as a defender for Damallsvenskan club AIK and the Philippines national team.
+Angela Rachael Lopez Beard (/fil/; born 16 August 1997) is a professional footballer who plays as a defender for A-League Women club Melbourne Victory.
+Born in Australia, she plays for the Philippines national team.

-She has previously played for Brisbane Roar, Melbourne Victory, and Western United in the Australian A-League Women, for KR in the Icelandic Úrvalsdeild kvenna, and for Fortuna Hjørring in the Danish Women's League.
+She has previously played for Brisbane Roar, Melbourne Victory and Western United in the Australian A-League Women, for KR in the Icelandic Úrvalsdeild kvenna, for Fortuna Hjørring in the Danish Women's League, and for Linköping FC and AIK Stockholm in the Swedish Damallsvenskan.

-Born in Australia, she has initially represented their U-17 and U-20 youth level teams as well as the senior level three times, before switching her allegiance to the Philippines.
+She has initially represented the Australia women's national under-17 soccer team and U-20 youth level teams as well as the senior level three times, before switching her allegiance to the Philippines.

 Club career

 Brisbane Roar

 Beard made her debut for Brisbane Roar on 14 September 2014 in a match against Perth Glory.
 She made five appearances for the team during the 2014–15 W-League season.
 The Roar finished in sixth place during the regular season with a record.

 Returning to the Roar for the 2015–16 W-League season, Beard helped the team finish in fourth place during the regular season securing a berth to the playoffs.
 During a match against Melbourne Victory on 9 January, Beard scored a goal in the third minute of stoppage time lifting the final score to 4–0.
 During the semifinal match against regular season champions Melbourne City, the Roar was defeated 5–4 in a penalty shootout after 120 minutes of regular and overtime produced no goals for either side.

 Beard was named the November 2015 nominee for the 2015/16 W-League Young Footballer of the Year award.
 Of the nomination, she said, "This is only my second season in the Westfield W-League and I feel very privileged to be recognised at this early stage of my career."
 Following her performance in the 2016 W-League semifinal against Melbourne City, team captain and Matilda Clare Polkinghorne said, "she's got a really bright career ahead of her.
 She's only 18 years old, she's going to be a real force in Australian football."
 She was later named the Women's Player of the Year by the club.